T20 World Cup: Moeen Ali calls on England's big-hitters to let shackles off in hope of reaching semi-finals

 While there was no lack of intent from their batters against Ireland, England racked up 36 dot balls from 87 legal deliveries in a five-run DLS defeat.

-Moeen is focused on what England can control, starting on Tuesday at the Gabba against the Black Caps, who eliminated them at the semi-final stage of this tournament 11 months ago.
+"Every wicket is different in Australia.
+Adapting to each different wicket every time we play on a different ground is quite tricky, but it's something I've got to do and get better at."

-"I wouldn't say it's unfinished business but they knocked us out last year and that hurt quite a bit," Moeen said.
+New Zealand eliminated England at the semi-final stage of last year's World Cup.

-"I can't remember playing New Zealand where we've played average and we've won.
-You always have to play your best cricket.
+Moeen said: "I wouldn't say it's unfinished business but they knocked us out last year and that hurt quite a bit.

 "We've got to win the two games but could still potentially miss out.
 Our job is to win those two games, and if we can, win them comfortably."